geostyler/geostyler/CONTRIBUTING.md

 git fetch upstream
 ```

-* Update your local master branch to match master in the main repository:
+* Update your local main branch to match main in the main repository:

 ```
-git rebase upstream/master
+git rebase upstream/main
 ```

 ### Update if you have local branches